Peacemaking in relationships is based on three basic principles – these are the truth, the love, and the good.

 God’s word has something to say, especially on the topic of how to treat one another and what our inner attitude should be.
 The basic principle is the one of imitation – as we treat others imitating the way God is treating us.
 For example, we know that God wants us to forgive and to harbor hostility in our hearts as He forgives us in Christ.
 This is a truth that applies to every relationship.
 The second type of truth concerns the specific situation and person.
 We need to have a true, unbiased judgment about things and to judge righteously.

 Speaking the Truth

 It is very important not only to think truth but also to speak the truth to one another.
 God’s word says we are all members of one body.
 (Ephesians 4:25) The lies and deceit hurt and bind not only us but the others.
 There are times and a way to tell painful truths.
 When we are motivated by love and wish well to the person, we will find the right time with God’s help to talk about difficult and conflicting issues.
 Because the truth brings freedom and the possibility to heal.

 Peace means getting rid of any hostile attitude.
 To make peace is to rid of lies, anger, unwholesome talk, bitterness, rage, anger, brawling, and slander, along with every form of malice, jealousy, and hatred.
 (Ephesians 4: 25-32) When we recognize such things in our hearts, let us be quick to ask and accept forgiveness from God and invite Him to purify our hearts.

 God calls us to look at each other as close relatives and kinsmen, members of God’s family.
 We may not like all of our relatives, nor maintain equally close relationships with all, but that does not alter the fact that we are related to them.
-We are to express this kind of perception externally in showing a kind, gentle, good, respectful and honoring attitude.
+We are to express this kind of perception externally by showing a kind, gentle, good, respectful, and honoring attitude.